 Tips and tricks on joining granny squares with an invisible seam

-Free granny square patterns
+Maybe you like these free granny square patterns

 Hold your squares together with the right sides facing each other.